English

 Organisation

 Classes are taught in mixed ability groups in Years 7, 8 and 9.
-Work is differentiated and personalized to ensure that students are both challenged and supported in their work.
+Work is differentiated and personalised to ensure that students are both challenged and supported in their work.
 This ensures that they are able to make progress at all levels.

 Year 7